‘The Bachelor’ Colton Underwood Returning Engagement Ring He Got For Cassie Randolph

 “Cass wants a gold, simple band, with an oval-cut [stone].”

-The couple have explained that they are not only planning on moving in together sometime in the not-too-distant future, but are also already planning for their future engagement.
+The couple has explained that they are not only planning on moving in together sometime in the not-too-distant future but are also already planning for their future engagement.
 Although they haven’t made the big move (in) just yet, Underwood has moved to Los Angeles so that the couple can be together.

 Making sure their fans know they have plenty of big plans for their future already, Underwood and Randolph appeared in a photo posted to his Instagram account wearing matching jackets, with Randolph’s reading “Future Mrs.” next to Underwood’s with his name splashed across the back.